Adam-Grinbergs/text_sampler/readme.txt

-Randomly samples a folder by number of files or file size.
+Randomly samples a folder by file size.
 Useful for things like the payment thresholds on AWS.